 As OT and IT become more widely integrated, so cybersecurity services and tools must be deployed both to detect anomalies and to provide insight into the landscape of threat, both internal and external.

 Nuclear operators will see significant cost savings and gains in operational efficiency if they are able to adopt proven in-use digital solutions.
-Reliance on bespoke technologies increases both cost and risk.
+Reliance on bespoke technologies increases both costs and risks.

 Effective strategies for managing obsolescence also become critical.
 Just as with every other aspect of the nuclear plant lifecycle, operators must have a clear view of ongoing financial commitments, and of futureproofing for safe and continued generation.
 Critical monitoring systems are also required for a period of post-operational life, supporting safe defueling and decommissioning.